Omvk97/MiniServer/README.md

-it is avaible on nuget.org as MiniServer
+The package is available on nuget.org as MiniServer

 Here is a simple usage example: